 Contact: Moira Whelan

 Washington, D.C. — At 11:00 a.m.
-ET on Thursday, August 11, 2016, Juliette Kayyem, former Assistant Secretary for Intergovernmental Affairs at the U.S. Department of Homeland Security and author of Security Mom: An Unclassified Guide to Protecting Our Homeland and Your Home, will join Ken Gude, Senior Fellow at the Center for American Progress Action Fund, to discuss terrorism, hacking, the Zika virus, and other homeland security issues that are at play in the current U.S. presidential election.
+ET on Thursday, August 18, 2016, Joe Cirincione, president of Ploughshares Fund and author of the new book Nuclear Nightmares: Securing the World Before It’s Too Late, will join Ken Gude, Senior Fellow at the Center for American Progress Action Fund, to discuss nuclear weapons and nonproliferation issues that are at play in the current U.S. presidential election.

-This is the second National Security Briefing hosted by the National Security Leadership Alliance, and is intended to provide context to the complex national security issues in the U.S. Presidential election.
+This is the third National Security Briefing hosted by the National Security Leadership Alliance, or NSLA, and is intended to provide context to the complex national security issues in the U.S. presidential election.

-To make sense of these issues Kayyem will outline what she sees as the major trends in how the nation is looking at security in this election.
-Following her remarks, Kayyem will take questions.
+In order to make sense of these issues, Cirincione will outline what he sees as the major trends in how the nation is looking at nuclear weapons issues in this election.
+Following his remarks, Cirincione will take questions.

 The National Security Leadership Alliance, or NSLA, is led by Co-Chairs Madeleine Albright, Gen. John Allen, Tom Donilon, Rep. Keith Ellison (D-MN), Eric Holder, Sen. Carl Levin (D-MI), Sen. Chris Murphy (D-CT), Leon Panetta, and Adm.
 James Stavridis, as well as vice chairs with unparalleled experience at the highest levels of civilian and military service.
 By providing policy-focused rapid response work, the NSLA promotes a progressive vision of national security that rejects a reckless use of American power and embraces our ability to lead the world toward peace, stability, justice, and opportunity.